Welcome to Colston Bassett

 Being an estate village since the Norman conquest, its unique character and its subsequent development has been shaped by the various owners from Ralph Basset, who was awarded the village by William the Conqueror, through to the Le Marchant family, who acquired the village in the late nineteenth century.
 The original Market Cross at the centre of village was erected in 1257 when Henry III granted Ralph de Basset and his heirs the right to hold a weekly market each Wednesday, as well as an annual three-day fair, but these rights are no longer exercised.

-The village was one of the first villages in Nottinghamshire to acquire full Conservation Area status in the early 1970’s and this too has influenced its special character and development to the present time.
+The village was one of the first villages in Nottinghamshire to acquire full Conservation Area status in the early 1970’s and this too has influenced its special character and development to the present time, with adoption of a Neighbourhood Plan achieved in 2020.

-Colston Bassett is, therefore, a truly tranquil and beautiful village that offers the visitor a special experience, whether walking the many public footpaths or enjoying all that the village has to offer.
+Colston Bassett is a truly tranquil and beautiful village that offers the visitor a special experience, whether walking the many public footpaths or enjoying all that the village has to offer.

 For further information, please contact Nige Mayglothling, Clerk to the Parish Council on 01949 81549 or email email@example.com